Guaranteed Comfort and Complete Care for Your Pet.

 Common Causes of Bad Breath in Dogs

-Bad breath in dogs can happen for many reasons.
+Bad breath in dogs is one of the most common dog health issues, and it can happen for many reasons.
 The most common cause is poor dental care.
 Plaque and tartar build up on the teeth, creating bacteria that lead to bad smells.
 Without regular brushing, this buildup gets worse over time and can harm your dog’s teeth and gums.

 Persistent bad breath in dogs could indicate gum disease, liver problems, or even diabetes.